 Early History of the Dennistolm family

-Another 139 words (10 lines of text) covering the years 1275, 1381, 1694, 1714, 1782 and are included under the topic Early Dennistolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dennistolm research.
+Another 70 words (5 lines of text) covering the years 1275, 1381, 1694, 1629, 1590, 1714, 1782 and are included under the topic Early Dennistolm History in all our PDF Extended History products and printed products wherever possible.

 Dennistolm Spelling Variations

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Dennistolm has appeared Dennison, Denison, Denson, Dennistoun, Dennistown, Dennisone and many more.